 America's Got Talent

-Nick Cannon is back as host and the series returns to Los Angeles this summer, with live shows broadcast from the famed Dolby Theatre.
+Nick Cannon, hosted and the series returned to Los Angeles last summer, with live shows broadcast from the famed Dolby Theatre.

 The second season of “America’s Got Talent” introduced audiences to the incredibly talented Terry Fator, a ventriloquist, singer and comedian from Dallas who has had a headlining show in Las Vegas since 2007 and currently performs at the Mirage Hotel.